-Spartan Energy Corp. is an oil and gas company based in Calgary, Alberta.
-Spartan Spartan operates in three key areas of the natural gas industry: transmission and storage, distribution, and gathering and processing.
+Spectra Energy Spectra Energy Corp is a S&P500 company headquartered in Houston Texas, that operates in three key areas of the natural gas industry: transmission and storage, distribution, and gathering and processing.

-Special Liquidity (Current Assets-Inventory)/ Short term liabilities non-administrative.
+STEG Tunisian Company of Electricity and Gas or STEG is a Tunisian public company non-administrative.
 Established in 1962, its mission is the production and distribution of electricity and natural gas on the Tunisian territory.
 STEG is the second largest Tunisian company by its revenues in 2009.